atomjoy/shiki-highlighter/README.md

 # Shiki Highlighter Example Js

 Shiki code highlighter example in javascript.
-How to use modern syntax highlighter Shiki.
+How to use modern syntax highlighter Shiki with copy to clipboard.

 ## Code